-Submissions for UV2020 are now closed.
+UV2022 submissions are now closed.

 How it all started…

 In 2006, when Sara Grant suggested the idea of an anthology to help unpublished writers achieve their dream of publication to Sara O’Connor, they both hoped the project would see one person get a book deal.

 Without hesitation, Working Partners came on board as the sole sponsor, and have fully funded and supported the project since 2008.
 Undiscovered Voices would never have happened if not for their generosity.

-In total, the initiative has, since its first anthology in 2008, seen 37 of its 81 featured authors and illustrators receive publishing contracts—resulting in more than 250 books put into print and receiving nominations for over 130 awards.
+In total, the initiative has, since its first anthology in 2008, seen 53 of its 116 featured authors and illustrators receive publishing contracts—resulting in more than 405 books put into print and receiving nominations for over 180 awards.

 We have been thrilled by the success of the 32 illustrators featured in four of the anthologies.
 The SCBWI illustrator team is working on creating a programme that we hope will produce even better results for SCBWI illustrators.

-Now, Sara Grant and the new editorial team – Catherine Coe, Jenny Glenross, Benjamin Scott, and Simon James Green – are hard at work with the support of the new French SCBWI Regional Advisor Elizabeth Brahy.
+Sara Grant and the editorial team – Catherine Coe, Jenny Glenross, Benjamin Scott, Simon James Green and Rosie Best – have been hard at work with the support of the French SCBWI Regional Advisor Elizabeth Brahy.

 SCBWI-BI is a writing community that helps each other and succeeds together.
 The entire UV team couldn’t be more proud of what we’ve accomplished together.